awl4114awl/Virtual-Machine-Brute-Forcing/README.md

 ### Summary

-Through a combination of:

-* Host-level containment (firewall reactivation, MDE isolation)
-* Account and protocol hardening
-* Removal of vulnerable software
-* Enforcement of strong security policies
-* Defender configuration and scanning
-* Audit visibility restoration

-…I fully contained the brute-force attempts, eradicated any potential weaknesses, and returned the VM to a secure, hardened operational state.
+Through a combination of Host-level containment (firewall reactivation, MDE isolation), account and protocol hardening, removal of vulnerable software, enforcement of strong security policies, defender configuration and scanning, and audit visibility restoration, I fully contained the brute-force attempts, eradicated any potential weaknesses, and returned the VM to a secure, hardened operational state.

 The VM is now significantly more resilient to future brute-force attacks and aligned with industry best practices for endpoint protection.